thoth-station/s2i-scipy-notebook/README.md

 # S2I SciPy Notebook

+## Deprecated

+- **NOTE**: This repo is no longer maintained, we would be using the [s2i-generic-data-science-notebook](https://github.com/thoth-station/s2i-generic-data-science-notebook) repository to provide similar notebook image going further.
+- Please use the repo [s2i-generic-data-science-notebook](https://github.com/thoth-station/s2i-generic-data-science-notebook) for issues and requests.
+---

 Custom Notebook built with Thoth s2i-minimal-notebook.

 This custom notebook contains [SciPy](https://www.scipy.org/) related packages install with minimal notebook for Data Science usage.
 This image can be directly used if user needed these package while using the minimal jupyter notebook.